marklogic-community/pipes/docker/README.md

 # Running Pipes in a Docker container

+## Prerequisites

+This guide assumes you have a working knowledge of:

+* Running containers with [Docker](https://docs.docker.com/engine/docker-overview/), including port-binding and volumes

+* [MarkLogic](https://docs.marklogic.com/guide/getting-started/intro), including using the [Query Console](https://docs.marklogic.com/guide/qconsole/walkthru) to find documents

+* The [MarkLogic Data Hub Framework](https://docs.marklogic.com/datahub/), including using [Gradle](http://docs.marklogic.com/datahub/projects/create-project-using-gradle.html) to initiate and deploy a project

+### Set-up

+Before following the instructions below, please make sure:

+* You've installed the Docker runtime (for example, you're running Docker Desktop on a Mac)

+* You have the MarkLogic image from [DockerHub](https://hub.docker.com/_/marklogic) on your local machine.
+* You have MarkLogic's Data Hub Framework (DHF) project files on your local machine.
+  * In this project, you need to have added mlBundle to your DHF ``build.gradle`` file (see the [main Pipes documentation](https://github.com/marklogic-community/pipes))
+  * You also need to have initiated your DHF project (you've run ``./gradlew hubInit``).

 ## Getting the image

-First, you need to have the Pipes image.
-You can either pull the image from DockerHub or build your own using the Dockerfile from this repo (see below).

-## Pulling the Pipes image from Docker Hub
-Assuming you already have a Docker Hub account, log in to Docker Hub using your credentials.
+The Pipes image is hosted on DockerHub.
+Assuming you already have a DockerHub account, first make sure you are logged-in.
 Run

 ``docker login``

-and enter your credentials if necessary.
+and enter your credentials (if necessary).

 Then, pull the image: